pierrejay/EZLink/README.md

-# SimpleComm Documentation
+# EZLink Documentation

 > *Lightweight, robust, simple messaging library for secure structured communication between microcontrollers*

-This document provides a thorough overview of **SimpleComm**, from its motivations to detailed usage examples, design overview, advanced features, and testing strategies.
+This document provides a thorough overview of **EZLink**, from its motivations to detailed usage examples, design overview, advanced features, and testing strategies.
 It is intended for developers who need a dependable solution without excessive overhead or complex toolchains.

 ## Introduction

-**SimpleComm** is a C++ library designed for **lightweight & robust communication** between microcontrollers (typically via UART, but suitable to any transport layer carrying binary data).
+**EZLink** is a C++ library designed for **lightweight & robust communication** between microcontrollers (typically via UART, but suitable to any transport layer carrying binary data).
 Its primary goal is to **simplify** the process of exchanging structured binary frames, without requiring you to define your own protocol from scratch or adopt complex serialization frameworks.

 Key design points:
 - Minimal Flash/RAM footprint (as low as ~2KB code size, optimization WIP): suitable for the most constrained microcontrollers such as STM32F03x series.